- email at firstname.lastname@example.org

 - Dress comfortably and don't feel pressure to shower!

-- If you are having an in-person visit, due to COVID-19, everyone must be wearing WELL-FITTING masks the entire visit (although babies don't wear masks).
-Please don't have additional people there besides the parents of the baby.
-If you have any symptoms of contagious illness or known exposure to COVID-19, then we will reschedule to a virtual visit.
-Your IBCLC-lactation consultant will use appropriate protective equipment, sanitize any equipment she is using, wash her hands often and wear gloves when doing an oral exam of your baby.
+- If you are having an in-person visit, due to COVID-19 and other airborne illnesses, your IBCLC (and any mentees she has with her) will wear an N-95 mask during the consultation.
+However, at this point, while cases are low in our area, masks are optional for our clients.
+Of course, If you have any symptoms of contagious illness or known exposure to COVID-19, then let us know and we can reschedule the appointment or reschedule it to a virtual visit at the same time.
+Your IBCLC-lactation consultant (and any mentees) will use appropriate protective equipment, sanitize any equipment they are using, wash their hands often and wear gloves when doing an oral exam of your baby.

 Other Resources for You